 His “Obama Chronicles,” a series of columns covering the 2008 presidential campaign, were widely read.
 You can watch Sleeper on a PBS documentary about New York Mayor John Lindsay that was broadast in the spring and summer of 2010, and you can listen to him in a 20-minute NPR interview of May, 2010 on the 20th anniversary of the publication of his The Closest of Strangers: Liberalism and the Politics of Race in New York.

 Sleeper is a member of the editorial board of the quarterly Dissent from 1982 to 2021.
-He wrote for it frequently and edited a special edition of the magazine, In Search of New York (1987), a special edition re-published by Transaction Books, containing original essays by the quarterly’s founding editor, Irving Howe, as well as by Ada Louise Huxtable, Michael Harrington, Alfred Kazin, Jim Chapin, Paul Berman, and many other notable contributors.
+He wrote for it frequently and edited a special edition of the magazine, In Search of New York (1987), re-published by Transaction Books, containing original essays by the quarterly’s founding editor, Irving Howe, as well as by Ada Louise Huxtable, Michael Harrington, Alfred Kazin, Jim Chapin, Paul Berman, and many other notable contributors.